solid-contrib/solid-client/README.md

 Sometimes an application may need to get some useful meta data about a resource.
 For instance, it may want to find out where the ACL resource is.
-Clients should take notice to the fact that the `Solid.web.head()` function will always successfully complete, even for resources that don't exists, since that is considered useful information.
+Clients should take notice to the fact that the `solid.web.head()` function will always successfully complete, even for resources that don't exists, since that is considered useful information.
 For instance, clients can use the `solidResponse.xhr.status` value will indicate whether the resource exists or